Microsoft Surface Pro 8 notes

 ### Surface Dock 2

-I connect it the Microsoft Surface Dock 2 for power and network connectivity.
+I connect it to the Microsoft Surface Dock 2 for power and network connectivity.

-I use two Thunderbolt 3 cables from the Surface Pro 8 to connect two 4K 60Hz displays (one of those will be the a 4K pen display)
+I use two Thunderbolt 3 cables from the Surface Pro 8 to connect two 4K 60Hz displays.
+One of those is a 4K pen display.

 The Surface Pro can be used for drawing with its own pen.
 However I don't like drawing with the Surface pen.
 Instead, I prefer to use attached drawing tablets.